Last Updated on January 31, 2022 by Grow with Bovees

 The overload of nitrogen in the atmosphere due to chemical industrial fertilizers is seen by environmental scientists as the main reason for global pollution.

-As mentioned above, the main function of a fertilizer is to enrich soil and provide plants with nutrients.
+As mentioned above, the main function of a plant fertilizer is to enrich soil and provide plants with nutrients.
 The plant itself, however, has to produce its own plant food.

 Plant food is produced by plants by a combination of absorbed nutrients from the soil and a mixture of water, sunlight and air.
 This process starts with the absorption of carbon dioxide from the air through the green leaves.